ja3cob/RestProxy/README.md

          var proxy = manager.GetProxy<IAuthenticationController>();
          bool result = (await proxy.Login(new LoginRequest(username, password))).Value;

-    *This construction automatically sets coockies when an appropriate header is received in response.*
+    *This construction automatically sets cookies when an appropriate header is received in response.*

     1. Optionally you can configure authentication by providing asynchronous authentication method delegate in the constructor.